Domestic garden bore FAQs

 To help share available groundwater it’s important to water your lawns and gardens efficiently.
-We need to be as water-wise with bore use as we are with tap water.
+We need to be as water-wise with bore use as we are with tap water from scheme supply.

-Your garden bore will require maintenance to remain safe and efficient.
-We recommend you use an accredited water-wise irrigation specialist for your garden bore and reticulation.
+We recommend you use an endorsed waterwise irrigation specialist for your garden bore and reticulation.
 It’s important to keep your bore’s installation and maintenance records for later trouble-shooting.

 Information to keep

-- Location of garden bore (a map is a good idea): some garden bores get built over with subdivisions/ renovations
+- Location of garden bore (a map is a good idea): some garden bores get built over during subdivisions/renovations

 - Pump rate and water quality details on installation – these will be provided by an accredited driller

-- Depth of bore, construction details and soil/water records – all provided by an accredited driller
+- Depth of bore, construction details and soil/water records – these will all be provided by an accredited driller

-A garden bore, and its maintenance, are the responsibility of the property owner and information provided by the Department on this page is for information purposes and is general in nature.
+A garden bore, and its maintenance, are the responsibility of the property owner.
+Information provided by the department on this page is for information purposes only and is general in nature.

 What are the watering days for my garden bore?

-Sprinkler restrictions are in place for some zones of WA to manage water use in gardens, and prevent wasting of precious groundwater in our drying climate.
+Sprinkler restrictions are in place for some zones of WA to manage water use in gardens, and prevent wasting of precious groundwater due to climate change.

 Garden bores restrictions

-The following roster sprinkler restrictions apply to garden bores within Perth-Mandurah:
+The following roster sprinkler restrictions apply to garden bores within the Perth-Mandurah area:

-- Gardens may be watered once per day, three times a week, according to the house-number roster between the months of the 1 September and 31 May.
+- Gardens may be watered one time, three days a week, according to the house-number roster between the months of the 1 September and 31 May.